mp-314/anti-politics/README.md

 - **United Nations** for population and migration data.
 - **Edelman Trust Barometer**, **World Values Survey**, and **Gallup** for public sentiment data.

-These sources have been combined and processed to create a comprehensive dataset for the analysis.
+These sources have been combined and processed to allow us to conduct our analysis..

 ## Suggested citation
 > The Economist (2024).
-Anti-politics. *The Economist*.
+The anti-politics eating the West. *The Economist*.

 ## Acknowledgments